openshift-service-mesh/sail-operator/docs/ossm/cert-manager/README.md

 5. Install your `Istio` resource.

-    Here we are disabling Istio's built in CA server and instead pointing istiod to the istio-csr CA server which will issue certificates for both istiod and the mesh workloads.
-We also mount the istiod tls cert into the pod at a known location where it will be read.
+    Here we are disabling Istio's built in CA server and instead configuring istiod to forward certificate signing requests to istio-csr which will obtain certificates for both istiod and the mesh workloads from cert-manager.
+We also mount the istiod tls certificate created by istio-csr into the pod at a known location where it will be read.

     - Create the `Istio` object as in the following example: